NyuB/expekt-test/README.md

    - should be in a triple-quoted-string block
    - should not use [Kotlin string interpolation](https://kotlinlang.org/docs/strings.html#string-templates)
 3) the opening triple-quotes should be the next token after the `expect(` call (not nested in parentheses or aliased)
-4) the closing triple-quotes should be on a different line than the opening triple-quotes
+4) the closing triple-quotes
+    - should be on a different line than the opening triple-quotes
+    - should be on a different line than the expected content

 #### OK: